 Substitute this into the equation

-Since we want the charges, solve for q
+Since we want the charges, solve the equation for q

-Enter the values for the variables.
+Enter the values of the problem for each variable into this equation.
 Remember to convert 1 cm to 0.01 meters to keep the units consistent.

 q = ±1.00×10-6 Coulombs